- 17+ Best AI Writing Software Tools - August 29, 2023

 - And really, any other lead generation strategy

-Some businesses lend themselves very well to search engine optimization, and others don’t — even with a lot of great, consistent effort from marketers.
+Some businesses lend themselves very well to SEO, and others don’t — even with a lot of great, consistent effort from marketers.

 High search, low competition

-Before launching, Mint took advantage of that fact, building up an email list of 30,000 in less than a year completely through organic (Google) search acquisitions.
+Before launching, Mint took advantage of those keywords and built an email list of 30,000 people in less than a year… completely with organic search traffic.
 A few years later, Mint sold for about $170 million to Intuit.

 How can I determine if my business is high search, low competition?

+- Some of this stuff is just logic.
 If you’re selling Michael Jordan memorabilia, I’d be willing to bet you have a million competitors and it’s going to be difficult to dethrone them all.
-Duh.

-Another way to gauge competitiveness is with a Google search.
+- Another way to gauge competitiveness is with a Google search in your Chrome browser.
+Open a new incognito window and simply search for the keyword you care about.
 See what the quality of the search results look like for queries your customer might be searching for.
 If the top 10 results reveal primarily NY Times articles, huge blogs, .gov and .edu websites, big industry publications and other really dense competition, it might be worth abandoning an SEO strategy for now.

-But remember to search for a bunch of “long tail” terms as well.
-Sure, you might never rank #1 for “auctions.”
+But remember: search for a bunch of “long tail” terms as well.
+Sure, you might never rank #1 for “car auctions” but you might be able to rank #1 for “car auctions in California.”
+And you may have even better luck with “car auctions in northern California.”

 Hailey and I always take great care when deciding whether to begin writing about a topic or not.
 We don’t write about everything — just topics that are at the intersection of what we know real well and what our customers are searching for.